amansk0307/CODSOFT/README.md

 # CODSOFT
-Codsoft internship program on python programming tasks to use the todo list program, first run the todo.bat through command prompt or powershell.
+Codsoft internship program on python programming tasks \n\n to use the todo list program, first run the todo.bat through command prompt or powershell.